jamiedaino/FinalGroup3/README.md

 # FinalGroup3
 Scott Neale's C# Group 3 project App
-//We can start coding here so that we can all add comments and see each others work.
-This took me a while, but click on the little //computer to the right of the read me file. then it will open a box and start coding.
-If you want to just make a new snippet of code and //show everyone, but not necessarily ahve it displayed in the main code, then gist it. make it public so we can all see.
+We can start coding here so that we can all add comments and see each others work.
+This took me a while, but click on the little computer to the right of the read me file. then it will open a box and start coding.
+If you want to just make a new snippet of code and show everyone, but not necessarily have it displayed in the main code, then gist it. make it public so we can all see.
-//Below is the code from the begginning of thursday.
+Below is the code from the begginning of thursday.
 This is just the ToDO class

   public partial class ToDoLists : Form